 From its reopening in 1929 the theatre was the home of a number of famous shows, including the first performances of Noel Coward’s Blithe Spirit, several comedies by William Douglas-Home and the play The Man Who Came To Dinner.
 The theatre was again renovated in the early 1990s following a fire, reopening in 1993.
 In recent decades the stage of the Savoy has seen performances of works by renowned playwrights such as Coward, Stoppard, Priestley and Shakespeare, as well as concerts by acts including the Pet Shop Boys.

 Today the Savoy is part of the Ambassador Theatre Group and has a musical-based output, with modern productions including the Take That musical Never Forget, Porgy and Bess, Carousel, and Dreamboats and Petticoats.
 The Savoy Theatre was recently the home of the original London production of fabulous musical Legally Blonde, which opened in 2009 to wide critical and public acclaim, followed by the Tina Turner musical Soul Sister and a revival of Cabaret.
 Let It Be, the Beatles ‘theatrical concert’ transferred to the Savoy Theatre from the Prince of Wales Theatre, performances begun from the 1st February 2013.
-The show ran for a year until the 8th February 2014, after which it was replaced by the Broadway musical Dirty Rotten Scoundrels from the 10th March 2014 and ran for just shy of a year to the 7th March 2015.
+The show ran for a year until the 8th February 2014, after which it was replaced by the Broadway musical Dirty Rotten Scoundrels which opened on the 10th March 2014 and ran for just shy of a year to the 7th March 2015.
 A Chichester Festival Theatre transfer of Gypsy takes over the reigns from the 28th March.

 Access and Facilities